 Welcome!
-The below is preliminary information to help you get started, but be sure to refer primarily to the information provided by your college.
-Your college registrar is your point of contact in case you have any questions about TCards, UTORids, ROSI/SWS, UHIP, fees, etc. Contact information for each College Registrar can be found here.
+The below is preliminary information to help you get started.
+Be sure to refer primarily to the information provided by your college.
+Your college registrar is your point of contact if you have questions about TCards, UTORids, ROSI/SWS, UHIP, fees, etc.

-Information for international students can be found here.
+Information for international students can be found below.

-T-Card: Your student ID card & library card.
+T-Card: Your student ID card and library card.

-UTORid: An eight-digit username that will allow you to access the Portal.
+UTORid: An eight-digit username that will allow you to access the U of T Portal.

-Portal: http://portal.utoronto.ca .
-The means by which you access all online services at U of T, including ROSI, email, your financial account, your courses via Blackboard, and more.
+Portal: The Portal is how you access all online services at U of T, including ROSI, email, your financial account, your courses via Blackboard, and more.

 UTORmail: U of T email system.
 You must activate and use your U of T email address.
 UTORmail is accessible through the Portal.

-ROSI/SWS: Synonyms.
+ROSI/SWS: Repository of Student Information (ROSI) or Student Web Services (SWS).
 The registration system through which you register for courses, see your grades, communicate your address to your college/TST, etc.

 Blackboard: Online course software, accessible via the Portal.

-Fees: Invoices are available through the Student Web Service (ROSI) and payment can be made online or at any major Canadian bank.
+Fees: Invoices are available through Student Web Services (ROSI) and payment can be made online or at any major Canadian bank.

 Your TCard is your student card and official university identification.
 You will use it as a library card, athletic facilities membership card, and general identification card (for example, when you write your exams, or pick up official documents).
-You can get your TCard at the TCard Office in Room 2054A of Robarts Library (130 St. George St.).
+You can get your TCard at the TCard Office in Room 2054A of Robarts Library, 130 St. George Street, Toronto, ON M5S 1A5; 416-978-8047.
 Make sure to bring your offer letter and photo identification.
-You can find more information about the TCard at www.library.utoronto.ca/services/card.
+TCard information.

-The Portal is where you will find everything: your email, ROSI, your student account, Blackboard, etc. You can login from the main U of T page or login at http://portal.utoronto.ca.
-If you ever have any questions or problems, go to: http://www.portalinfo.utoronto.ca/
+The Portal is where you will find everything: your email, ROSI, your student account, Blackboard, etc. You can login from the U of T home page, on each page of the TST website, or directly at Portal.

 It is TST and U of T policy that each student must communicate via his or her U of T email address.
 It is your responsibility to check your email regularly.
-To activate your account, go to: www.utorid.utoronto.ca.
+Activate your account here.
 You will be asked to enter your UTORid (on the lower left hand of your TCard) and SAK (Secret Activation Key).

 In order to receive emails through Blackboard from your instructor, your U of T email address must be on ROSI.
 You are responsible for entering your email address on ROSI (accessible via the Portal, see below).